kevinruscoe/tailwind-container-spill/readme.md

 `<div class='container--spill'>`

-The options are the same as tailwind's container, so you've got
+The options are the same as tailwind's container, so you've got:

 - Center.
 Should the container be centered by default.
 - Padding.
 Any padding to apply to the container.

+The plugin piggybacks on the container options, so they're defined under the container namespace.

 ```
 theme: {
-  'container-spill': {
+  container: {
     center: true,
     padding: '.75rem'
   }